This is a drawing of the Earth's magnetosphere. The plasma sheet is highlighted in yellow.

 You might also be interested in:

-Plasma is known as the fourth state of matter.
-The other three states are solid, liquid and gas.In most cases, matter on Earth has electrons that orbit around the atom's nucleus.
-The negatively charged...more
+Plasma is known as the fourth state of matter (the first three states being solid, liquid and gas).Matter in ordinary conditions on Earth has electrons that orbit around the atomic nucleus.
+The electrons...more

 A magnetosphere has many parts, such as the bow shock, magnetosheath, magnetotail, plasmasheet, lobes, plasmasphere, radiation belts and many electric currents.
 It is composed of charged particles and...more